The Last Time

 The ceremony was brief and attended by a few of Jesse's friends.
 Most people from the camps glared heatedly when they saw the couple.
 That night the couple tried to push aside all the negative thoughts.

 Yasha yawned drowsily in Jesse's arms.
 "Tired?" he asked.
-"Why don't try to sleep."
+"Why don't you try to sleep."

 She checked her watch and shook her head.
 "I have to stay awake until the timer runs out and restarts.
 Then we can be together no worries."
 He kissed her forehead and she smiled at him.
 "I love you, Aud--"